DamoM73/lego-spike-tutorials/_build/html/_sources/02_hub_output.md.txt

 ![Hub Status Light](assets/primehub_light.png)

+### Status Light Functions

-Pybricks has four commands for the status light:
+Pybricks has four functions for the status light:

 - **[`light.on(color)`](https://docs.pybricks.com/en/stable/hubs/primehub.html#pybricks.hubs.PrimeHub.light.on)** &rarr; Turns on the light at the specified colour.
 - **[`light.off()`](https://docs.pybricks.com/en/stable/hubs/primehub.html#pybricks.hubs.PrimeHub.light.off)** &rarr; Turns off the light.
 - **[`light.blink(color, durations)`](https://docs.pybricks.com/en/stable/hubs/primehub.html#pybricks.hubs.PrimeHub.light.blink)** &rarr; Blinks the light at a given colour by turning it on and off for given durations.
 - **[`light.animate(colors, interval)`](https://docs.pybricks.com/en/stable/hubs/primehub.html#pybricks.hubs.PrimeHub.light.animate)** &rarr; Animates the light with a sequence of colours, shown one by one for the given interval.

+### Status Light Example

 ```{admonition} PRIMM
 Throughout this course we will use the **PRIMM** process to reinforce our learning. **PRIMM** stands for **Predict**, **Run**, **Investigate**, **Modify**, and **Make**.
 It reflects effective programming practices and encourages curiosity in programming.